Uploading...

 The changes COVID-19 brought to the world didn’t stop at just health and medicine.
 As a result of lockdowns, more people are spending time working from home.
 The way we work has changed seemingly forever!
 We have had to switch from casual meetings and face-to-face events to online video calls and Slack messaging.

 Video is now the most crucial content form on the internet and has become a communication tool for organisations and businesses.
-Therefore, providing video-based language services to companies—such as transcription and voiceover—is crucial for business communications.
+Therefore, providing video-based language services to companies—such as transcription services and voiceover services, is crucial for business communications.
 UK translation companies are the primary facilitators of this change, helping to shape our new online future.

 Let Renaissance be Your Trusted UK Translation Company

 Our expert linguists and project managers are ready to help with all your language translation projects.
-We are members of the Association of Translation Companies in England as well as SDL LSP Partner Programme.
-Contact our UK translation company today!
+We are an associate member of the Association of Translation Companies in England as well as SDL LSP Partner Programme.
+Contact our UK translation company today.

 Dice with social media logos.